alf45tar/Pedalino/README.md

 15|52|A14|GND
 16|53|A15|GND

+## Auto Sensing

+Most of them are plug-and-play because Pedalino will recognize via auto-senseing feature.

+Auto-sensing will also enable automatic calibration.
+After each power on cycle move the expression pedal to its full range and Pedalino will calibrate it.
+During the first full movement of the pedal MIDI events could be not precise because Pedalino is still learning the full range of the pedal.

 ## Foot switches

-Pedalino is designed to work with the majority of foot switches on the market.
-We support the following wiring:
+Pedalino supports the following wiring:

 Switches per port|Connector|Wiring|Example
 -----|-----|-----|-----